-The Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements established to safeguard sensitive cardholder data.
-The major credit card companies — Visa, MasterCard, Discover Financial Services, JCB International, and American Express — established standards for all businesses that store, process, and transmit cardholder data to reduce credit card fraud and data breaches.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements established to safeguard sensitive credit card data.
+The major credit card companies — Visa, MasterCard, Discover Financial Services, JCB International, and American Express — established standards for all businesses that store, process, and transmit credit card numbers/cardholder data to help reduce data breaches that result in victims of credit card fraud.

 How it Started